MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

 ---
-title: "Publishing a Code Customization"
+title: "Publishing a Code-Customized Base Application"
 description: "Description of the process of publishing a code customization for Dynamics 365 Business Central on-prem"
 author: SusanneWindfeldPedersen
 ms.custom: na